yungyuc/nsdhw_21au/proposal/jonathan-liu-0204/0716304-Proposal.rst

 ===================

 Tree constructing: C++

 Tree visualizing: Python

 Frontend website

-- Platform I'll use: WordPress
+Platform I'll use - WordPress
  - FREE.
  - Highly customizable and user-friendly.
  - Being "responsive", which mean it’ll also work on smartphones & tablets.
  - Help available from the community

 ===================
 Schedule